Mountain Fountain: Skateboarding culture

 Mountain Fountain was designed to accommodate the possibility that people might climb on it.
 Over time, its angled planes and banks made it a favourite location for skateboarders, and by the late 1980s Aotea Square had become a central hub for skateboarding culture in Auckland.
 With the decline in popularity of skateboarding after the 1970s, most of Auckland's best skateboard bowls disappeared, making Aotea Square a popular destination for skateboarders.
 New Zealand skateboarders Levi Hawken and Chey Ataria have commented on the sculpture's iconic status and formative influence within Auckland's skateboarding community.
 Alex Dyer in New Zealand Skateboarder Annual called Aotea Square "the most iconic New Zealand skate spot."

-Stringer didn't envision this role for the sculpture but later expressed happiness at the development, saying, "I'm very happy they have adapted it to their own use, that it's found that sense of life."
+Stringer did not envision this role for the sculpture but later expressed happiness at the development, saying, "I'm very happy they have adapted it to their own use, that it's found that sense of life."
 In 1988, the sculpture had to be reinforced with steel due to the unforeseen wear and tear from skateboarders; stress from skateboarding had broken off chunks of stone from the sculpture.
 Stringer opposed alternate solutions proposed at the time to install a bar or move the sculpture to prevent skateboarding, favoring reinforcement because he was happy to see his sculpture used as a skateboarding ramp.